Safeguarding our Community

 Scotch College considers any form of child abuse including emotional, physical and sexual abuse, family violence, grooming or neglect as intolerable under any circumstances.

-The School has a legal, moral and mission driven responsibility to protect children and young people from harm and to ensure that any incident of suspected child abuse is promptly and appropriately dealt with.
-Our personnel are required to report suspected child abuse to an appropriate pastoral leader (Head of House/Year, Psychologist, Vice Principal).
+The School has a legal, moral and mission driven responsibility to protect children and young people from harm and to ensure that any incident of suspected child abuse is addressed appropriately and as promptly as possible.
+Our personnel are required to report suspected child abuse and activity that is contrary to the Safeguarding Code of Conduct.

-If a Scotch College staff member forms the view that a child’s safety is at serious risk a report to child protection authorities or the police will be made.
+If a Scotch College staff member forms the view that a child’s safety is at serious risk a report to child protection authorities or the police will proceed.
 Scotch College will co-operate with the child protection authorities and police and other agencies as required by law.

 Scotch College embraces diversity and is committed to meeting the needs of every boy in an environment where safety and respect for difference is paramount.